 Have your say on access to the countryside

-If you know your footpaths from your bridleways, then Cheshire East Council wants to hear from you – as it looks to recruit members for a countryside advisory group.
+If you know your footpaths from your bridleways, then Cheshire East Council wants to hear from you – as we look to recruit members for a countryside group.

-The group must cover a range of interests and experiences, including:
+The group covers a range of interests and experiences, including:

 - Recreational use;